 - Prior to registration, meet with your academic advisor to learn about the course(s) you wish to register for.

 - After priority registration meet with the course instructor(s) to discuss the nature, format, requirements of the course, and any required text(s).

 - If members, check with Learning Ally and Bookshare to see if the required text(s) are already available.
 If not, continue through the steps below.

 To request an accessible textbook(s):

-Step One - For first time request only, have alternate formats as an approved accommodation by a disability specialist.
+Step One - For first time request only, have alternate formats as an approved accommodation by a accommodation specialist.

 Step Two - For first time request only, meet with Clay Yarbrough for training and account setup for online system.

 Step Three - Schedule an appointment with the Clay Yarbrough to request your textbooks in an alternate format.

 Step Four - Provide proof of purchase to the Office of Accessibility for each book requested to be converted.
 This can be shown at the reception desk or directly to your Accommodation Specialist.

 Step Five - Provide the course syllabus to the Clay Yarbrough for each book requested.